 It is important to acknowledge that when you are trying to create a new habit that you will probably fall off the bandwagon.
 Clear’s point is that is totally ok and expected – just don’t do it twice!
 So if you miss your Monday bed time, don’t miss it Tuesday.

 In our next post… we talk about the power of our words and how without even realising it, our internal dialogue is also just as much a habit as our daily activities!
 And I tell you 3 of the WORST things we women tell ourselves (on a regular, self-fulfilling basis!).

 FREE TECHPIXIES BAD HABIT BREAKER WORKSHEET

-This is the first of a four part series we are releasing over the next few weeks on habits.
+This is the second of a four part series we are releasing over the next few weeks on habits.
 If you’d like to go on this journey with us and start changing a bad habit you’ve had for a while, then download our FREE HABIT BREAKER WORKSHEET which will help identify the habit you want to change as well as work out your habit loop and track your progress towards breaking it.

 We’d love it if you’d join us for an online discussion too!
 I’m LIVE on Facebook at 12pm on Tuesdays.